operator-framework/java-operator-sdk/docs/documentation/workflows.md

 ## Defining Workflows

-Similarly to dependent resources, there are two ways to define workflows, in managed and standalone way.
+Similarly to dependent resources, there are two ways to define workflows, in managed and standalone manner.

 ### Managed